j4nu5/blog/content/posts/the-reliable-engineer.md

 dependencies.

 #### Responsiveness
-Your manager will need some information from you now and then.
+People will need some information from you now and then.
 The sooner you provide an accurate answer, the more reliable you'll become.

+Note however that this does not involve sacrificing your work-life balance.
+If you get a message on a Friday evening, it is expected that you'll respond on Monday.

 #### Ability to say "I don't know"
 I once had the misfortune of leading an engineer in my team who never said "I